Turns out we’re not done with broadcast television, not by a long shot.

 Evoca, a virtual pay TV service based on ATSC 3.0, launched in Boise, Idaho, in September 2020.
 The service then expanded to nearby Twin Cities, Idaho, and announced plans to move into the Phoenix market.
 At launch, Evoca said it had 1,000 subscribers.
 The company later said it was working with CommScope to develop a hybrid set-top that blends Android TV with ATSC 3.0.
 Evoca ran into financial troubles, though, and after last-ditch efforts to raise funds failed, the service shut down at the end of 2022.

 ATSC 3.0 technology is also being used to provide internet to areas that might not have access to traditional broadband.

-In August, SpectraRep brought EduCast, the company's broadcast internet remote learning service, to Washington, D.C.
+Last August, SpectraRep brought EduCast, the company's broadcast internet remote learning service, to Washington, D.C.
 SpectraRep teamed with Sinclair Broadcast Group's One Media 3.0 and One Media's D.C. station WIAV-CD to deliver EduCast.

-“When the Covid-19 pandemic hit the country and students and teachers were sent home, we saw the negative impacts on remote learners without access to adequate broadband,” said Mark O'Brien, president and CTO of SpectraRep.
+“When the COVID-19 pandemic hit the country and students and teachers were sent home, we saw the negative impacts on remote learners without access to adequate broadband,” said Mark O'Brien, president and CTO of SpectraRep.
 “Issues like homework gaps and equity in education became even more acute, and we quickly realized we could help to bridge the digital divide through our technology and the enhanced advances offered by ATSC 3.0, in the same way we’ve supported public safety and law enforcement customers.”